The watery mazes of mangrove forests provide habitat for tarpon and manatee alike. NPS image by Matt Johnson

-Stretching along miles of Biscayne National Park's western edge is a mysterious place that can remind one of the jungles seen in old movies.
-From the water, you see an unbroken line of trees with their beautiful, dark green leaves reaching almost to the water.
-As you get closer, you see that between the water and the leaves is a seemingly impenetrable tangle of prop roots, arching from the tree's trunk to the water.
-You have reached the mangrove forest – one of the longest continuous stretches of mangroves left on the Florida's East coast.
+The mangrove forests of Biscayne National Park are mysterious places that remind one of the jungles seen in old movies.
+From the water, unbroken lines of trees are visible with their beautiful, emerald leaves reaching over the water.
+The forest provides a seemingly impenetrable tangle of roots, arching from tree trunks in many directions.
+The park contains one of the longest continuous stretches of mangroves left on the Florida's East coast.

 The word mangrove is used to describe several trees, not closely related to one another, that flourish in salty environments.
-Some have the ability to block absorption of salt at their roots while others secrete excess salt through their leaves, allowing them to thrive where other trees would die.
+Some are able to block salt from their roots while others secrete excess salt through their leaves, allowing them to thrive where other trees would die.

-These mangroves, with their impenetrable root system, help to keep Biscayne's waters clean and clear by slowing the water that flows into the bay from the land, allowing the sediment carried by the runoff to settle out.
-These roots also provide shelter and protection for a host of marine organisms, especially the very young and small, while the trees branches above provide breeding and nesting areas for many birds, including the brown pelican.
+These mangroves, with their impenetrable root systems, help to keep park waters clean and clear.
+They slow water flow from the land into the bay and allow sediment to settle.
+Mangrove roots provide shelter for a host of marine organisms, especially the young and small.
+Tree branches provide breeding and nesting areas for birds including brown pelicans.

-Leaves fall from the mangrove's branches all year round.
-These leaves break down to become food for many marine organisms which, in turn, become food for larger organisms including commercially important species of fish, pink shrimp, and the Florida spiny lobster.
+Leaves fall from mangrove branches year round.
+The leaves break down to become food for tiny marine organisms which, in turn, become food for larger organisms including commercially important species of fish, shrimp and lobster.
 Without healthy mangrove forests, Florida's vital recreational and commercial fisheries would drastically decline.

 Three types of mangroves live along park shorelines and the fringes of islands.
 Starting from the water and working inland, red, black and then white mangroves are found.